Solid Gold Love at First Bark Review

 The fifth ingredient is chicken fat (preserved with mixed tocopherols), which is most likely used because of it's essential omega-6 fatty acid content.

-Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Solid Gold Love at First Bark Chicken, Potatoes & Apples Recipe are not as important as the first five ingredients.
+Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Solid Gold Love at First Bark Chicken, Potatoes & Apples Recipe For Puppies are not as important as the first five ingredients.

 However, collectively they still have a significant impact on the overall quality of the product.
 Therefore, we'll continue discussing the remaining ingredients in this Solid Gold recipe.